SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 the AUT frequently change.
 The approach most Selenium experts are now recommending is to design your test code using the Page Object Design Pattern along with possibly a Page Factory.
 Selenium-WebDriver provides support for this by supplying a PageFactory class in Java and C#.
-This is presented,along with other advanced topics, in the :ref:`next chapter <chapter04-reference>`.
+This is presented, along with other advanced topics, in the :ref:`next chapter <chapter04-reference>`.
 Also, for high-level description of this technique, you may want to look at the
 :ref:`Test Design Considerations chapter <chapter06-reference>`.
 Both of these